black-da-bull/maestro-on-mosaic/os/maestro-os.md

 ### SECTION 2: PERSONAS AND TEAMS ARCHITECTURE

 This section defines all active personas, their roles, characteristics, and the structure of collaborative teams within the MoMoney Maestro OS.
-These agents are designed as modular plugins, invoked using the `persona:subsystem.key.subkey.variant` grammar.
+These agents are designed as modular plugins, invoked using the strict `persona:subsystem.key.subkey.variant` grammar.

 ---